 Edmonds, though, feels like bigger things are ahead of him in 2019 and he looks forward to showing how much he has learned going into his second NFL season.
 "That's one thing that's changed with me from my rookie year - my confidence in my ability," Edmonds said in the lead up to training camp.
-"Last year hund be defined on earstheld in the lead up to training camp.
+"Last year have kind of well-incomparable," into working up to training camp.
 This I was kind of walking on eggshells, just worrying about not messing up.
 This year, I'm all about making plays.